As we head towards summer, not only is the busiest gardening season ahead of us, but also the busiest real estate month.

-If you take a scan through your local listings you’ll see just how many homes are now staged for potential buyers.
+If you take a scan through the photos of your local listings you’ll see just how many homes are now staged for potential buyers.
 It’s no longer the norm to see someone’s clutter and personal belongs on display.
 Homes that are “ready for sale” are freshly painted, sparkling clean and may have upgraded features such as new plumbing fixtures, flooring or appliances.

 What you’ll also notice is minimal furnishings, lack of photographs and personal decor, minimal books, neat office space, and basically everything in its place or mysteriously gone.